The near-critical planar FK-Ising model: What about the influence of an edge?

-It is tempting to use this extension of Russo's formula to see what our results on the correlation length (Theorem \ref{thm:correlation length}) may imply on the {\it influences} $I_A^p(e)$.
+where the constants in $\asymp$ depend on $q$ and $\ep$ only.
+Above, $I_A^p(e)$ denotes the \emph{(conditional) influence} on $A$ of the edge $e\in E$ defined by It is tempting to use this extension of Russo's formula to see what our results on the correlation length (Theorem \ref{thm:correlation length}) may imply on the {\it influences} $I_A^p(e)$.
 To avoid boundary issues, let us consider the case of the torus $\T_n:= \Z^2/ n \Z^2$, and let $A_n$ be the event that there is an open circuit with non-trivial homotopy in $\T_n$.
 It is easy to check (by self-duality) that $\phi_{p_c,2} \big( A_n \big) \le 1/2$.
 The results from Section \ref{sec:proofs} can easily be generalized to the torus.
-In particular, there exists a constant $\lambda>0$ such that if $p_n:=p_c(2)+ \lambda \frac{\sqrt{\log n}}{n}$, then
+In particular, there exists a constant $\lambda>0$ such that if $p_n:=p_c(2)+ \lambda \frac{\log n}{n}$, then